co-mmons/firebase-security-rules-generator/README.md

 # Firebase security rules generator
-If you ever needed to write Firebase security rules then you probably know that it isn't difficult, but... it can get a bit messy, when you have lots of rules and security logics.
+If you ever needed to write Firebase security rules then you probably know that it isn't difficult, but... it can get a bit messy, when you have lots of rules andExpression security logics.
 But no fear, there is a tool for that!

 # WIP!!!